spontoreau/PowerBI.Api.Client/README.md

+##Use PowerBI.Api.Client with Xamarin
+A PCL version exists for use PowerBI Api on Xamarin.iOS & Xamarin.Forms (Android come soon).
+This version is unstable, for more informations, check the wiki page : [PCL](https://github.com/Vtek/PowerBI.Api.Client/wiki/PCL).

 ## More to come !
 PowerBI & PowerBI Api are preview products.
 They are actively developed by Microsoft.
 I hope they will add new features to the Rest api soon :)

-##Mobile development
-A PCL version exists for use PowerBI Api on mobile.
-This version is unstable and actually don't work because of ADAL V3.0 alpha problems.
-For more informations, check the wiki page : [PCL](https://github.com/Vtek/PowerBI.Api.Client/wiki/PCL)